 Mortimer M. Caplin Professor of Law

-Scholarship Profile: The Promise and Limitations of an Empirical Approach to Law (Virginia Journal 2008)
+Scholarship Profile: Examining Race and Law (Virginia Journal 2005)